tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-12-why-programming-sucks.md

 Is documentation, then, an illusion?
 A fiction that forces a narrative fallacy onto a programmer's world, not entirely describing the programmer's true task and challenges, and in so doing causes programmers to reject documentation (as well as writing it) in the first place?
 I think in part, yes.

 I'm not suggesting that documentation try to let go of that clear line pointing from A to B, but there might be something to the chaos of code that runs counter to the task-based steps we so carefully like to draw out.
-Perhaps we should not insist so sharply on the [fictitious] steps in our documentation.
+Perhaps we should not insist so sharply on the [fictitious?] steps in our documentation?
+Then again, perhaps this idea of order in documentation is the only thing that keeps programmers from entering total insanity.